JamieFarrelly/Popular-Site-Subdomains/README.md

 # Popular-Site-Subdomains
 A list of subdomains for some of the most popular sites on the internet.
+Made as a result of [this tweet (https://twitter.com/soaj1664ashar/status/777182478075326464).
+"Sometimes simple things are ignored" - nobody should struggle and waste time trying to find subdomains for sites.

 # Why?
 There are plenty of reasons why people sometimes want a list of subdomains for a website.
 Whether you're just curious what type of stuff